-Coronavirus: Expert panel recommends Covaxin for use in children aged two years to 18 years
+Covid: Expert panel recommends Covaxin for use in children aged two years to 18 years, say reports

 The Drugs Controller General of India is soon expected to give the final authorisation for use of the vaccine among children and teenagers.